 As an entrepreneur, you can count only on yourself to keep your business running.
 In particular, if you are the only one in your company.
 But in a new foreign country, all your landmarks may disappear.
 Actions that used to be easy in your country of birth may look like far harder then.
 And it can impact your business.

 This article is a list of products and services I use to stay as efficient as I used to be in my country of birth.
 Besides, I designed my nomad setup to have a declared business and I don't need to rely on people in my country of birth (like my family).

 - I am a tech and geek guy so the kit I propose may not fit all businesses.
 Besides I also included a bonus section at the end with tools about personal use like video games, etc

 - The setup is as resilient as possible.
 So my efficiency should not depend on the host country’s policies or unexpected events.
-It is

 - My comfort is part of my efficiency.
 Some of the products I will describe may seem optional or expensive.
 But they participate in my efficiency at work wherever I am.

 - When you go to a country far away by plane, you cannot carry too many things with you.
 So I suggest you bring very versatile devices with you so that they can be useful in a lot of situations and still saving weight and space.

 - The following kit is definitively opinionated.
 It depends on my business and the country where I come from (France).
 But for each product I gave several examples to help you make your own choice.